 The opinions expressed herein are those of Aristotle Capital Management, LLC (Aristotle Capital) and are subject to change without notice.
 Past performance is not a guarantee or indicator of future results.
 This material is not financial advice or an offer to buy or sell any product.
 You should not assume that any of the securities transactions, sectors or holdings discussed in this report were or will be profitable, or that recommendations Aristotle Capital makes in the future will be profitable or equal the performance of the securities listed in this report.
 The portfolio characteristics shown relate to the Aristotle International Equity strategy.
 Not every client’s account will have these characteristics.
 Aristotle Capital reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.
 There is no assurance that any securities discussed herein will remain in an account’s portfolio at the time you receive this report or that securities sold have not been repurchased.
 The securities discussed may not represent an account’s entire portfolio and, in the aggregate, may represent only a small percentage of an account’s portfolio holdings.
 The performance attribution presented is of a representative account from Aristotle Capital’s International Equity Composite.
 The representative account is a discretionary client account which was chosen to most closely reflect the investment style of the strategy.
 The criteria used for representative account selection is based on the account’s period of time under management and its similarity of holdings in relation to the strategy.
 Recommendations made in the last 12 months are available upon request.

-Returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
+Returns are presented gross and net of model fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
-Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
+Net returns are presented net of model fees.
+Net returns are calculated by subtracting a model fee of .50% on an annual basis or .04167% on a monthly basis, which includes trading costs and the reinvestment of all income.

 All investments carry a certain degree of risk, including the possible loss of principal.
 Investments are also subject to political, market, currency and regulatory risks or economic developments.
 International investments involve special risks that may in particular cause a loss in principal, including currency fluctuation, lower liquidity, different accounting methods and economic and political systems, and higher transaction costs.
 These risks typically are greater in emerging markets.
 Securities of small‐ and medium‐sized companies tend to have a shorter history of operations, be more volatile and less liquid.
 Value stocks can perform differently from the market as a whole and other types of stocks.